itischrisd/DistributedDB/README.md

 ## Compilation

-The project can be compiled using the provided compilation script compile.bat, which contains the following commands:
+The project can be compiled using the following command:

 ```
 javac *.java
-pause
 ```

 It is compatible with Java 1.8.